zer0cache/matic-docs/docs/faq/staking-faq.md

 ### How to stake tokens on Polygon?

 For Staking you would need to have funds on the Ethereum Mainnet (more information [here](https://etherscan.io/gastracker)).
-Log into Metamask on the Ethereum network using the Staking Dashboard. https://staking.polygon.technology/
+Log into MetaMask on the Ethereum network using the Staking Dashboard. https://staking.polygon.technology/

 Please watch this video for a graphical illustration of how this works: